Instructions for Authors

 BAST-TRAINER-TRAINEE SESSION - ORAL SESSION

-The program committee will meet 5 weeks after the closure of the abstract submission.
+The program committee will meet 3 weeks after the closure of the abstract submission.
 The best abstracts are selected based on the average score by the reviewers and allocated for presentations as free paper (oral or oral poster or poster), case report (poster or oral poster), video or trainer-trainee session.
 Selected abstracts are considered to be incorporated in dedicated sessions presided by the responsible scientific society or section along with invited lectures based on their relevance with the topic of the session.
-Abstract acceptance and program scheduling will be communicated to the corresponding author’s e-mail address from April 2nd 2020.
+Abstract acceptance and program scheduling will be communicated to the corresponding author’s e-mail address before JULY 15th 2021.

 Please check the boxes if eligible for awards during the abstract submission process.